North Thompson & Columbia Icefields Loop, Thompson Region — BC

 443 km (275 mi)

+The North Thompson Valley stretches from Kamloops in the south to Mount Robson in the north.
+It includes the communities of Barriere, Sun Peaks, Clearwater/Wells Gray, Blue River, and Valemount.
 This rewarding road trip offers access to broad sweeping valleys, dozens of fishing lakes, ranches, breathtaking waterfalls, ancient glaciers and mountains that touch the clouds.
 The North Thompson & Columbia Icefields Loop is more than a drive through the mountains.
 It takes you through two national parks with plenty of opportunity for wildlife viewing as you travel one of Canada’s national treasures.

 Venture off from Kamloops on BC 5 north to Sun Peaks, the second largest recreational ski area in Canada and year-round resort village with ongoing events.
 Continue on to Barriere in the Lower North Thompson where you’ll find dozens of fishing lodges, set up ranch style.